jungamer-64/OS/README.md

 ## 🏛️ Architecture Support

+**Currently Supported:**

-**Currently Supported:** x86_64 (PC/AT compatible systems)
+- ✅ **x86_64** (PC/AT compatible systems) - Fully implemented and tested

+**Planned Support** (infrastructure in place):

+- 🔨 **AArch64** (ARM 64-bit) - Build system and constants configured
+- 🔨 **RISC-V 64-bit** - Build system and constants configured
+- 🔨 **x86** (32-bit) - Partial conditional compilation support

 The kernel is designed with an architecture abstraction layer (`src/arch/`) that separates platform-specific code from core logic.
-While currently only x86_64 is implemented, the codebase is structured to facilitate future ports to other architectures such as ARM, RISC-V, or other platforms.
+The build system (`build.rs`, `Makefile`) has been generalized to support multiple target architectures, and hardware constants are conditionally compiled based on the target platform.

+**For Porting Information:** See [docs/PORTING.md](docs/PORTING.md) for a comprehensive guide on adding support for new architectures.

 **Architecture-Specific Components:**

-- CPU operations (halt, interrupt control)
+- CPU operations (halt, interrupt control, timestamp counter)
-- Serial port I/O (PC/AT UART 16550)
+- Serial port I/O (x86/x86_64: I/O mapped UART 16550, other: MMIO-based)
-- VGA text buffer (0xB8000 legacy PC/AT standard)
+- VGA text buffer (x86/x86_64: 0xB8000 legacy standard, other: framebuffer/serial)
 - QEMU debug interfaces

 ## ✨ Features